akanadocs/docs-test/ag/security_admin/user_administration.md

 ### View Completion Summary

-1. Click **Next**
+1. Click **Next**.
 The **Completing the Add User Wizard** screen displays, providing a summary of the user account configuration.
 2. Review your user account definition.
-3. (Optional) You can update user account settings by selecting a maintenance option on the *Users Summary* screen that pertains to the account update activity you would like to perform.

 <a href="#top">back to top</a>

 ## Modify User Account

-The "Modify User" screen presents all of the user account information in a consolidated view.
-You can change all of the user account configuration settings with the exception of the username.
+The "Modify User" screen presents user account information in a consolidated view.
+You can change all of the user account configuration settings with the exception of username.
 You can update:

 * Account details
 * Password